 Housing prices are hitting all-time highs!
-It is a sellers’ market almost anywhere in the United States.
-With historically low interest rates the real estate market is hot as a firecracker.
+It is a sellers’ market almost anywhere in the United States, and especially in Arizona.
 Many homeowners have seen the value of their primary residence double and even triple over the last decade, making them reconsider their estate planning.

-If you wait until 2022 or later to sell your home you may be subject to tax law changes that could affect you in a very negative way.
+If you wait until 2023 or later to sell your home you may be subject to tax law changes that could affect your estate planning in a very negative way.
 So, should you sell your house now?

-There are 5 primary reasons you should consider selling in 2021:
+There are 5 primary reasons you should consider selling your house in 2022:

 - Real estate values are at all-time highs for residential housing.